Adhish-Krishna/AiDA-CLI/README.md

 The system uses the following key components:
 - Groq LLM (llama-3.3-70b-versatile model by default.
 Model can be changed)
+- Ollama (for local llm usage)
+- Tavily for Web Search and Website Scraping
 - HuggingFace Embeddings
 - ChromaDB for vector storage
 - Rich for console output formatting